rymc/n2d/README.md

 ```

 ## Visualization
 If you would like to produce some plots for visualization purposes add the agument '--visualize'.
-I also reccomend setting the argument '--umap-dim' to be 2.
+I also reccomend setting the argument '--umap_dim' to be 2.